MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 ## Create a group Managed Service Account

 Every container that uses Integrated Windows Authentication needs at least one gMSA.
-The primary gMSA is used whenever apps running as *SYSTEM* or *NETWORK SERVICE* access resources on the network.
+The primary gMSA is used whenever apps running as a System or a Network Service access resources on the network.
 The name of the gMSA will become the container's name on the network, regardless of the hostname assigned to the container.
 Containers can also be configured with additional gMSAs, in case you want to run a service or application in the container as a different identity from the container computer account.

 When you create a gMSA, you also create a shared identity that can be used simultaneously across many different machines.
 Access to the gMSA password is protected by an Active Directory Access Control List.
 We recommend creating a security group for each gMSA account and adding the relevant container hosts to the security group to limit access to the password.